KilianKegel/Visual-Studio-for-UEFI-Shell/README.md

 # Revision history
 https://github.com/KilianKegel/torito-C-Library#revision-history
+### 20221009
+*   add **Visual-REFERENCE-COMPOSITION-for-UEFI** to demonstrate how to compose an project based on various libraries from external projects and configure `Release`/`Debug` for Windows/UEFI targets.
 ### 20220924
 *   **Visual-ANSI-C-for-UEFI-Shell:**
     change menu activation key (formerly ALT) to F10  for "C++ text UI/UX" sample program WELCOME14